stgeo/O1NumHess_QC/doc/doc.md

   * This value must be less than or equal to the maximum number of cores in the current system obtained by `os.cpu_count()`; when set to None, the result obtained by `os.cpu_count()` is used by default
   * If either this value or `os.cpu_count()` does not exist or cannot be obtained, a warning will be generated (`os.cpu_count()` may not be able to get a result and return None); if both do not exist, an error will be raised
 * `inp`: (**important**) Input file for calling BDF to calculate gradients
-  * Users should specify the input information for calling BDF to calculate a single gradient in this file.
+  * Users should specify the input **information for calling BDF to calculate a single gradient in this file**.
 All gradients will be calculated based on this input file.
   * In this file, the molecular coordinates to be calculated should be written in the format `file=xxx.xyz`.
 Refer to the examples in `readme.md` or the official documentation [Input and output formats](https://bdf-manual.readthedocs.io/en/latest/Input%20and%20Output.html#read-the-molecular-coordinates-from-the-specified-file).
   * **About units**: The units in the `.xyz` file are specified during initialization.
 During calculation, if you want to use bohr as the unit for calculation, you can configure it directly in the inp file, and QC will read the file and convert according to the user's input
     * For example, the units in the `.xyz` file can be angstrom, and the `.inp` file can specify bohr as the unit for calculation.
 QC will automatically convert coordinates to bohr when calling BDF
   * For details about what happens during calculation and how this `.inp` file is used, please refer to the explanation below and the `Development` section.
 * `encoding`: (Optional, default is utf-8) Encoding of the inp input file, used to ensure that the inp file can be read correctly when it contains comments
+* `tempdir`: (Optional, default is `~/tmp`) Temporary folder for BDF runtime, corresponding to the environment variable `BDF_TMPDIR` set when running BDF.
+See [Installation and Operation](https://bdf-manual.readthedocs.io/en/latest/Installation.html#run-bdf-standalone-and-execute-the-job-with-a-shell-script)
+  * Please ensure you have write and delete permissions for this folder
 * `task_name`: Task name.
 All files from all calculations of the current task will use this as a prefix to distinguish between multiple tasks.
   * For example, when task_name is `abc`, the related files generated during BDF's first gradient calculation are `abc_001.xxx`, including `abc_001.out`, `abc_001.egrad1`, etc.
-  * 如果该值未提供，将会以`.inp`文件的文件名做为任务名称
-* `tempdir`: (Optional, default is `~/tmp`) Temporary folder for BDF runtime, corresponding to the environment variable `BDF_TMPDIR` set when running BDF.
-See [Installation and Operation](https://bdf-manual.readthedocs.io/en/latest/Installation.html#run-bdf-standalone-and-execute-the-job-with-a-shell-script)
-  * Please ensure you have write and delete permissions for this folder
+  * If this value is not provided, the filename of the `.inp` file will be used as the task name
+  * This parameter will be part of the path name, so **spaces are not allowed**!
 * `config_name`: Configuration name in the BDF configuration file.
 The configuration file can contain multiple configurations with different names.
   * If this parameter is empty, the first configuration found in the configuration file will be used by default
   * The purpose of this parameter is: if users have multiple BDF versions or multiple running configurations, they can write multiple configurations in the configuration file and specify the specific configuration to be used for each task.